StarlightLumi/DanceCtl/README.md

 This mod will increase the polling rate from 125hz to 1000hz, enabling you to get them sweet sweet quads.

+### Which version should I get?
+If you're planning on using this with Linux, use DanceCtl.
+If you're planning on using this with Windows, use DanceCtl2.
+DanceCtl is hard coded and has much better debounce implemention.

 ### Windows and Linux (DanceCtl2)
 First, download the Arduino Joystick Library.
 Instructions are at the github below.
  - https://github.com/MHeironimus/ArduinoJoystickLibrary/tree/version-2.0/Joystick